ybryan95/Planetoid_GNN_Demo/README.md

 # 1. Getting Started
 ## 1.1 Dataset
-The Cora dataset consists of 2708 scientific publications classified into one of seven classes.
-The citation network consists of 5429 links.
-Each publication in the dataset is described by a 0/1-valued word vector indicating the absence/presence of the corresponding word from the dictionary.
+The Cora dataset is a prominent citation network dataset used for node classification tasks.
+It represents a scientific collaboration network, where nodes correspond to scientific papers, and edges represent citations between the papers.
+Node features are binary word vectors that encode the presence of a corresponding word from a dictionary which describes the paper.
+There are seven different classes, each one corresponding to a different research field.

 ## 1.2 Prerequisites
 You need to have PyTorch and PyTorch Geometric (PyG) installed.
 PyG is a geometric deep learning extension library for PyTorch dedicated to processing irregularly structured input data such as graphs, point clouds, and manifolds.